 As you can see, there is a big gap there.
 Everybody is going to be taking a different route to get there, and it is entirely possible that there will be large numbers of people who simply do not meet the conditions.
 What of them?

 Thank you very much for making those points.
 Now we will have the questions.

 “Power to modify retained direct EU legislation relating to social security coordination”.

 What concerns do you have about these powers?

 Jeremy Morgan: They are very open ended, and to my mind they are unnecessary, certainly at this stage.
 You have to recall that we set out the legislative framework in our paper.
 At present, the EU’s social security co-ordination rules apply in this country, because we are still in the EU.
 The 2018 withdrawal Act preserves them as retained legislation after 30 March, if that is the date on which Brexit happens and there is no withdrawal agreement.
-However, in exercising a regulation-making power under that Act, the DWP has already put forward a slightly amended version of the EU regulation, to take account of the fact that, basically, there will no longer be communication between the various countries.
+However, in exercising a regulation-making power under that Act, the Department for Work and Pensions has already put forward a slightly amended version of the EU regulation, to take account of the fact that, basically, there will no longer be communication between the various countries.

 There is no need for any rushed legislation on this.
 The existing law, which we are told it is the intention of the Government to preserve, is in place.
 The amended statutory instrument is in place.
 The new regulations are simply there to make further changes, as yet unspecified.
 No policy reasons for that are put forward in any of the supporting documentation.
 It is unnecessary, very broad and very worrying.

 Jeremy Morgan: You have to bear in mind that British citizens in Europe are somewhat less affected by UK law, for obvious reasons, than the EU citizens living here.
 Probably the most important aspects for UK citizens in the EU are healthcare, which in the EU is an aspect of social security, the aggregation of pension contributions and exporting pensions.